devops329/devops/instruction/grafanaAnnotations/grafanaAnnotations.md

 ## Automating annotation generation

 With your newly minted service account token, you can create an annotation by using the [Grafana Annotations HTTP API](https://grafana.com/docs/grafana/latest/developers/http_api/annotations/).
-This API provides ability to specify a dashboard and panel to create the annotation on, along with the text, tags, and timestamp of the annotation.
+This API provides the ability to specify a dashboard and panel on which to create the annotation, along with the text, tags, and timestamp of the annotation.

 ### Getting your dashboard and panel IDs